 QUESTION: "How much

 from Ft.
-Lauderdale to Andros Island; local van and boat transportation
+Lauderdale to Andros Island in the Bahamas, local van and boat transportation

-in the Bahamas, and one night shared lodging (May 17) in Ft.
+in the Bahamas, and one night shared lodging in Ft.
 Lauderdale.
-In addition to
+The Study

 QUESTION: "How do I

-The registration procedure for GEOL 375 and GEOL H375 (Honors) is the same
+registration procedure for GEOL 3750 and GEOL H3750 (Honors) is the same as

 You should register for the course as soon as possible because enrollment

-like to take the course, but the course is already full.
-What can I
+to take the course, but missed the deadline.
+What can I do?"

 you have any unanswered questions, please email Dr. Jim Castle at firstname.lastname@example.org or call 656-5015.